 When asked about the criticism of Voyager, Wang told the audience that the actors who played human roles were told to “play down their emotions,” to allow for the alien characters to “feel more real.”

 Wang said he continuously told Voyager producers that the show needed more action and more comedy.

 “Once Berman was out of there, Paramount fires him and J.J.
 Abrams comes in to take over the helm and you watch the new reboot film.
 What is that movie?
 More action and comedy.
 There’s excellent funny moments and it’s a blockbuster movie.” said Wang.

 Voyager’s Garrett Wang

-“I absolutely adored that film” Wang said.
+“I absolutely adored that film” Wang said of of the reboot.
 “Aside from the timeline getting screwed over” he added.

 Wang said that none of the Voyager actors were invited to the premier of J.J.
 Abrams’ Star Trek film.